danielstegink/HollowKnight.EnchantedMask/EnchantedMask/SPOILERS.md

 ## Glyph of Sorcery
  - Uncommon
  - Unlocked by defeating the Soul Master
- - Increases damage dealt by spells by 50%
+ - Increases damage dealt by spells by 33%

 ## Glyph of Honour
  - Uncommon
  - Unlocked by defeating the Dung Defender
- - Doubles the size of size of clouds created by Defender's Crest
+ - Doubles the size of clouds created by Defender's Crest

 ## Glyph of Crystals
  - Common
  - Unlocked by defeating the Enraged Guardian
- - Increases Crystal Heat damage by 50% of nail damage
+ - Increases Crystal Heart damage by 50% of nail damage

 ## Glyph of Dreams
  - Uncommon
  - Unlocked by listening to the Seer's last words
- - Dream Nail deals roughly 75 damage in exchange for 2 Essence
+ - Dream Nail deals roughly 73 damage in exchange for 2 Essence

 ## Glyph of Greed
  - Common
  - Unlocked by defeating the Gorgeous Husk
- - Increases geo gained by 5-100%
+ - Increases geo gained by 5% - 100%

 ## Broken Glyph
  - Uncommon